wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 _font-style_ - turns the text italic etc
 _line-height_ - specifies space between lines (no units).
 By default, line-height is 1 _text_lign_ - Aligns the text left, right or center (with reference to the parent element)

+## Combining selectors

+Combine selectors with repeated properties and values

+### List selector

+-   Create a list of selectors and apply the repeated properties
+-   We use commas to create a list of selectors e,g h1, h2, h3, h4

+### Descendant selector

+e.g footer p - selects all the p elements that are inside the footer element

+-   To avoid errors (confusion) with other elements, you can make a descendant inside another descendant e. article header p

+## Classes and Ids